 Key priorities related to pain care access, public awareness, research, clinical outcomes, and education were identified during the meeting, and afterwards, stakeholders voted to create virtual workgroups to address some of these priorities.
 Developing white papers was a goal for two of the past workgroups titled, Improving Access to Quality Pain Care and Promoting Comprehensive Integrative Pain Management.
 With momentum growing, a second meeting held in Boston in November 2018 brought together 95 leaders from 75 organizations focused on identifying shared priorities for action.

 The Alliance to Advance Comprehensive Integrative Pain Management (AACIPM), an initiative funded by a grant from the Lovell Foundation plus matching contributions, launched in 2019, and includes an Advisory Committee of leaders representing key stakeholders involved.
 AACIPM is leading efforts to complete white papers, facilitate education with and for payors and purchasers of healthcare, construct strategic policy recommendations, and create a list of CIPM practice examples across settings and patient populations.
-AACIPM will also host a Pain Policy Congress in May 2020.
+AACIPM will also host a Pain Policy Congress.